Cedrus deodara: Chemistry

 The bark of Cedrus deodara contains large amounts of taxifolin.
 The wood contains cedeodarin, ampelopsin, cedrin, cedrinoside, and deodarin (3′,4′,5,6-tetrahydroxy-8-methyl dihydroflavonol).
 The main components of the needle essential oil include α-terpineol (30.2%), linalool (24.47%), limonene (17.01%), anethole (14.57%), caryophyllene (3.14%), and eugenol (2.14%).
 The deodar cedar also contains lignans and the phenolic sesquiterpene himasecolone, together with isopimaric acid.
 Other compounds have been identified, including (−)-matairesinol, (−)-nortrachelogenin, and a dibenzylbutyrolactollignan (4,4',9-trihydroxy-3,3'-dimethoxy-9,9'-epoxylignan).

 Etymology

 The botanical name, which is also the English common name, is derived from the Sanskrit term devadāru, which means "wood of the gods", a compound of deva "god" and dāru "wood and tree".

 Distribution and habitat

 The species natively occurs in East-Afghanistan, South Western Tibet, Western Nepal, Northern Pakistan, and North-Central India.

 It grows at altitudes of 1500–3200 m.

+Reproduction

+"Deodar is a wind-pollinated monoecious species".